MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/public-sector/general-budget-reservations-project-accounting.md

 1. Go to **Budgeting \> General budget reservations**.
 2. Create a general budget reservation.
-3. Under **General budget reservation lines**, add a project ID and project category for each applicable reservation line.
+3. On the **General budget reservation lines** FastTab, add a project ID and project category for each applicable reservation line.
 Information from the project will automatically be copied to the reservation.
-4. Optional: To view the project details, in the **Line details** section, select the **Project** tab.
+4. Optional: To view the project details, on the **Line details** FastTab, select the **Project** tab.

 ## View project committed costs for a general budget reservation